kushaga/KnockKnockPcsma/README.md

   <li>Miscellaneous.</li>

 </br>
-Push notifications are sent to the student (user) if he/she is around the venue of the event happening.
+<b>Push notifications are sent to the student (user) if he/she is around the venue of the event happening.
-	“Hey, Codeclass[2] is taking place in C02 at 5:00 pm”
+	“Hey, Codeclass[2] is taking place in C02 at 5:00 pm” </b>
  </br>

 The application consists of Client and Server end.